deliverystack/bcmsfile/README.md

 ## This Script

-The shebang line instructs the operating system to use Bash instead of Bourne, which allows use of things like ${1:0} (and advanced globbing, though that’s not relevant here).
+The shebang line instructs the operating system to use Bash instead of Bourne, which allows use of things like `${1:0}` (and advanced filename globbing and other features not relevant here).

 The `start` variable contains either the first parameter passed on the command line, or the value 0 if there is no such value.